Purchase the Day Trips and Hidden Places Around Rochester books on Amazon

 Taste of Syracuse

-The free two-day food festival includes over two dozen musical performances on three stages, and more than 70 innovative food vendors offering tastings for a fee.
+The free two-day food festival features over two dozen musical performances on three stages, alongside more than 70 innovative food vendors offering tastings for a fee.

 New York State Blues Festival